OpenSextant/Xponents/doc/Geocoder_Handbook.md

 **Copyright** OpenSextant.org, 2017

+**Updated** 2021

 **Video**: **["Discoverying World Geography in Your Data"](https://www.youtube.com/watch?v=44v2WljG1R0)**,  presented at Lucene/Solr Revolution 2017 in Las Vegas 14 September, 2017.
 In video, at minute 29:50.
 This is a 12 minute talk

+Contents:
+- Tagging Conventions: what is extracted and considered in the tagger pipeline.
+- Geocoding Rules: how discrete pieces of evidence are reasoned to arrive a location decision.
+- **Examples.
+Parsing and reasoning on _"San Antonio, TX"_

 Welcome to Xponents.
 We realize geocoding text or data can be tedious and mind numbing.
 Hopefully this handbook will help you walk through the techniques defined in Xponents